dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-Intune-android.md

 1. Install the free Intune Company Portal app from [Google Play](http://play.google.com/store/apps/details?id=com.microsoft.windowsintune.companyportal).

-2. Open the Microsoft Intune Company Portal app.
+2. Open the Company Portal app.

 3. On the Company Portal **Welcome** screen, tap **Sign in**, and then sign in with your work or school account.